-Commonwealth funding is being provided to Primary Health Networks (PHNs) for suicide prevention activity as part of the mental health flexible funding pool provided under the standard PHN agreements from July 2016.
+Commonwealth funding is being given to Primary Health Networks (PHNs) for suicide prevention initiatives as part of the mental health flexible funding pool provided under the standard PHN agreements of July 2016.

-In 2016/17 NWMPHN continued funding the previous commonwealth activity which involved three agencies providing training and education and postvention support.
+In 2016/17 NWMPHN continued to fund three agencies provide training and education and postvention support.
 The PHN also funds five headspace services to undertake suicide prevention activity, ATAPS Suicide Prevention Services (SPS), and Victorian Aboriginal Health Service (VAHS) for a pilot project.

-In addition, both the Commonwealth and State Governments are providing funding for localised suicide prevention and intervention activities.
-The North Western Melbourne PHN is a National Suicide Prevention Trial site that aims to provide evidence of how a more systems based approach to suicide prevention might be best undertaken within the Australian context.
-Services for people who have attempted or are identified as at high risk of attempting suicide will be provided, in addition to an identified population group for focussed activities (yet to be determined).
+In addition, the Commonwealth and State Governments provide funding for localised suicide prevention and intervention activities.
+The North Western Melbourne PHN is a National Suicide Prevention Trial site that aims to provide evidence of how a more systems-based approach to suicide prevention might be best undertaken within the Australian context.
+Services for people who have attempted, or are identified as at high risk of attempting suicide, will be provided, in addition to an identified population group for focused activities (yet to be determined).

 The Victorian Department of Health and Human Services (DHHS) and the Victorian PHNs are co-commissioning place-based trials across the state.
 The two North Western Melbourne trial locations are Melton/Brimbank and Macedon Ranges.

-These place-based suicide prevention trials aim to reduce rates of suicide, improve individual and community resilience and wellbeing, as well as improve systems to prevent suicide in an ongoing way.
+These trials aim to reduce rates of suicide, improve individual and community resilience and wellbeing, as well as improve systems to prevent suicide in an ongoing way.

 Find out more